 By the late 1990s, TRIO had grown to almost 4,000 members with 46 incorporated chapters throughout the world, serving its membership and the transplant community.
 TRIO mission dedicates itself to awareness by promoting organ, tissue and bone donation as an important social responsibility; providing support to the transplant candidate , recipients, donors and their families to help alleviate the stresses and challenges associated with the transplant process; providing transplant recipients, donors and their family members with current information and education about organ, tissue and bone marrow donation, transplantation, medications and finances; finally TRIO provides advocacy by making known to federal, state and local governing bodies the needs and concerns that affect the welfare of transplant candidates, recipients, donors and their families.

-Today, TRIO is a smaller organization that maintains active chapters across the United States, Australia, Japan and Italy.
-Through the efforts of numerous dedicated volunteers, a small operating staff - i.e. one managing services director supported remotely by some volunteer members - and an active Board of Directors with a Medical Advisory Board, we continue to support TRIO Chapters and transplant recipients, donors, candidates and their families around the world.
+Today, TRIO is a smaller organization that maintains active chapters across the United States and Japan.
+Through the efforts of numerous dedicated volunteers, a small operating staff - i.e. one executive director supported remotely by some volunteer members - and an active Board of Directors with Medical and Corporate Advisory Boards, we continue to support TRIO Chapters and transplant recipients, donors, candidates and their families around the world.

 TRIO serves the transplant community by providing services and information such as being a founding member of Donate Life Hollywood which actively advocates to the media for accurate portrayal of transplant issues, providing open forums encouraging issue discussion by members and non-members, sharing information through this website (www.trioweb.org) and its quarterly Lifelines newsletter and administering support programs, such as continuing educational scholarship awards and a partnership with United Airlines to provide flight assistance to the transplant candidates and their families.